Cashel, Ferns, Ossory Mothers' Union

 Welcome to the Cashel, Ferns, Ossory Mothers' Union website.
 The website will carry news, articles and photographs of Mothers' Union events throughout the United Diocese and also All-Ireland news.

-The website will be regularly updated and if any Branch wishes to have an event, article or photograph published on the website please forward it to our Diocesan Secretary, Margaret Jacob.
+The website will be regularly updated and if any Branch wishes to have an event, article or photograph published on the website please forward it to our Diocesan Secretary, Cecily Jones.
 Email: cfomothersunion@gmail.com

 Please ensure that you have permission from any person who is going to be named in a photograph before sending it in to appear on the website.